How to Avoid and Fix Twisted Stitches in Knitting

+So, what is a twisted stitch?
 Your stitches ought to "sit" a particular way on your needle, called the "stitch mount," on both right-side and wrong-side rows.

-I like to think of the stitch on the needle as having two legs, like a little person on horseback.
+Think of the stitch on the needle as having two legs, like a little person on horseback.
 With your work facing you, and the stitches on the needle in your left hand, look closely at each stitch.
 The stitch sits on the needle with its right leg in front, or toward you, and its left leg in the back, away from you.

+These stitches should be facing the same way regardless of whether you just worked a knit row or a purl row.
 No matter what, on the right side and the wrong side, you will insert your needle into the "leg" of the stitch that's coming over the top of the needle and is closest to you.

 What if your stitches are facing the other way?
-The most likely culprit is that you are wrapping your yarn the wrong way around your needle on either the knit side, the purl side, or BOTH!
+The most likely culprit is that you are wrapping your yarn the wrong way around your needle on either the knit side, the purl side, or both.
 You should always wrap the yarn counterclockwise around your needle.
-If a row of purl stitches is worked and wrapped the yarn the wrong way -- which is much more common with continental knitters (knitters who hold the yarn in their left hand) -- when the work is turned to knit a right side row, the stitches are facing the wrong way.
+If a row of purl stitches is worked and wrapped the yarn the wrong way—which is much more common with continental knitters (knitters who hold the yarn in their left hand)—when the work is turned to knit a right side row, the stitches are facing the wrong way.
 This can result in this row of stitches being twisted, because when you wrap the yarn the wrong way the stitch becomes mounted on the needle incorrectly.

 "Now, hold on," you may say, "my grandmother taught me to knit, and my stitches are always mounted the other way."
-I would guess that Grandma might be from the Middle East, Russia, or Eastern Europe -- or learned to knit from someone who was.
+Grandma might be from the Middle East, Russia, or Eastern Europe—or learned to knit from someone who was.
 There are some regional styles that intentionally twist every stitch (eastern cross knitting), or sometimes twist one row, then untwist on the next (eastern uncrossed knitting), as part of the process.
 Variations of this are commonly called combined knitting, combination knitting, or Eastern knitting.
 While there is nothing wrong with any of these methods, it is good to know that is what you are doing and that you are doing it intentionally.
 It is good practice to make sure your stitches are consistently worked the way most patterns expect them to be worked, or your results may suffer.